renuo/applications-setup-guide/sparkpost_&_mailtrap.md

-# SparkPost
+# SparkPost & Mailtrap

+## Introduction

+**Master (Sparkpost, sample-app@yourdomain.tld)**

-Each app is using a separate subaccount under the main SparkPost accounts
+- Each app is using a separate subaccount under the main account
-- sparkpost+master@renuo.ch
-- sparkpost+develop@renuo.ch
-- sparkpost+testing@renuo.ch

-There are two paths when setting up the project on SparkPost:

-* The domain is known: it should be set up and verified under the subaccount's sending domains.
+- The Domain should be set up and verified under the subaccount's sending domains
+- Login: sparkpost+master@renuo.ch

+**Develop (Sparkpost, renuoapp.ch)**

+- Each app is using a separate subaccount under the main account
-* The domain is not known: the emails will be sent with **\*@renuoapp.ch** as your mail sender
+- The emails will be sent with **\*@renuoapp.ch** as your mail sender
+- Login: sparkpost+develop@renuo.ch

+- If you want, you can also use Mailtrap for Develop.
+Create a new Inbox <https://mailtrap.io/inboxes> and use this credentials

+**Testing (Mailtrap)**

+- Login: operations@renuo.ch
+- The Email will be catched by Mailtrap and not forwarded to the intended receiver
+- You can login to Mailtrap to see the sent email

+## Sparkpost

 :warning:
 Always use subaccounts for the project, so that the whole account doesn't get suspended / blocked in case of compliance issues!